uw-comphys/openccm/publications/2403_JOSS/paper.md

 # User Interface

 The `OpenCCM` Python package can be used via text-based configuration files centred around the command line interface (CLI), where each simulation run/project is self-contained in a project directory.
-In addition to the `OpenCCM` configuration files, the required contents include flow information from one of two open-source simulation packages: ``OpenCMP`` and ``OpenFOAM``.
+In addition to the `OpenCCM` configuration files, the required contents include flow information from one of two open-source simulation packages: ``OpenCMP`` or ``OpenFOAM``.
 For ``OpenCMP`` three files are required:

 1) The ``OpenCMP`` config file,
 2) The mesh on which the simulation was run, and